Objectification: Feminist objectification theory

-The objectification theory as proposed by Barbara Fredrickson and Tomi-Ann Roberts states that the objectification of a woman or a girl can eventually lead to an increased feeling of anxiety or self-awareness.
-The woman supposedly immediately internalizes the status that the society has given to her and sees this outcome as a primary view of herself.
+The objectification theory proposed by Barbara Fredrickson and Tomi-Ann Roberts analyzes the female body with consideration to the psychology of women and gender.
+They assert that objectifying a woman or a girl can cause an increased feeling of anxiety or self-awareness in her, thus affecting her mental health.
+As a result of this objectification, the target adopts the status that society has given to her as her primary view of herself.
+In their words: "Perhaps the most profound and pervasive of these experiences is the disruption in the flow of consciousness that results as many girls and women internalize the culture's practices of objectification and habitually monitor their bodies' appearance."

-Fredrickson and Roberts argue that in some way, the objectification of women can even affect the mental health of the female.
-The perspective of the public imposed on the female body can lead to body monitoring and obsessive eating patterns which will eventually lead into an internal feeling of shame or anxiety.
-Fredrickson and Roberts argue that influences from the new wave feminists and scholars have put the female body in a sociocultural perspective.
-This has emphasised the sociocultural representation of the female body over the biological role.
-They argue that the one should not be overshadowed by the other, as it is the combined effect that has created a social construction behind the body image.
+The pressure of this external perspective can lead to body monitoring and obsessive eating patterns, eventually resulting in feelings of shame or anxiety.
+According to Fredrickson and Roberts, newer waves of feminists and scholars have recontextualized the female body in a sociocultural perspective, emphasizing its sociocultural representation over its biological role.
+They argue that the one conceptualization should not overshadow the other, as both combine to form the social construction of female body image.

-The objectification theory further promotes the sociocultural analysis of the female body within the psychology of women and gender.
-As Fredrickson and Roberts state: "Perhaps the most profound and pervasive of these experiences is the disruption in the flow of consciousness that results as many girls and women internalize the culture's practices of objectification and habitually monitor their bodies' appearance."

-Intersectionality and Transgender Experiences of Objectification
+Intersectionality and transgender experiences

 Sexual objectification experiences can vary according to an individual's intersectional identity markers.
 Utilizing an intersectional approach can deepen the understandings of objectification constructs pertaining to transgender identities.
 Transgender individuals experience unique challenges during the interpretation of their identity.

-Mirella Flores argues that prior explorations into the topic of objectification have been primarily focused on the experiences of cis-gendered people.
+Mirella Flores argues that prior explorations into the topic of objectification have been primarily focused on the experiences of cisgender people.
 Transgender individuals have been excluded from the discourse of objectification as their expressed gender has been historically invalidated.
 For example, the traditional heteronormativity displayed in the field of psychology has previously enabled the conceptualization of gender non-conformity as a mental disorder.
 Furthermore, representations of transgender individuals in the media have portrayed them as comic relief, perpetuating transphobia, and further stigmatizing transgender individuals.
 Sexual orientation standards are inserted into social representations of gender as either masculine or feminine and this gender binary has been propagated through the media, peers, family, and other socio-cultural channels.
 Through objectification and social representation, exaggerated body image ideals associated with masculinity and femininity encourage the objectification of one's body in order to adhere to these socio-cultural appearance ideals.
 Although the theory of objectification was originally used to explain how the female body is reduced to its appearance, it can be used to analyze how transgender individuals approximate these ideals to be consistent with their gender.